Chevrolet small-block engine (first- and second-generation): 265

 The 265 cuin "Turbo-Fire" V8 was the second Chevrolet small-block; the first Chevrolet V8 was produced in 1917.
-The 265 cu in Turbo Fire engine was designed by Ed Cole's group at Chevrolet to provide a more powerful engine for the 1955 Corvette than the model's original " Blue Flame" in-line six, the 162 hp 2-barrel debut version went from drawings to production in just 15 weeks.
+The 265 cu in Turbo Fire engine was designed by Ed Cole's group at Chevrolet to provide a more powerful engine for the 1955 Corvette than the model's original "Blue Flame" in-line six; the 162 hp 2-barrel debut version went from drawings to production in just 15 weeks.

-Cole's design borrowed the valve train design scheduled to be used at the time in the Pontiac V8.
-Internal GM rules at the time stated that once an automotive division had introduced a technological innovation, no other GM division could use it for a period of two years.
-The stud-mounted independent ball rocker arm design patented by Pontiac engineer Clayton Leach, was scheduled for introduction in the Pontiac 1955 V8.
-GM forced the Pontiac division to share its valvetrain design in Chevrolet's new 265 V8 in 1955, so that both engines were introduced the same year with the same valve train design.
-A side note to Pontiac's V-8 was the engine was supposed to be introduced on 1953 cars, and all 53 & 54 Pontiac's chassis and suspension were designed for the engine that didn't make it into a Pontiac until late 1954.
-The reason this happened is that Buick division lobbied the corporation to hold back Pontiac's release because it affected Buick's release of the new OHV Buick V8 engine.
+Cole's design borrowed a stud-mounted independent ball rocker arm valvetrain design patented by Pontiac engineer Clayton Leach scheduled to be used in the 1955 Pontiac V8.
+Internal GM rules at the time held that an automotive division developing a technological innovation had the right to introduce it and enjoy a two-year hiatus before any other GM division could share it.
+GM overruled itself and both divisions debuted the new design.
+This provided a considerable advantage to Chevrolet, as the Pontiac V8's introduction had been held back: it had been tracking for introduction in the 1953 model year, and all 1953 and 1954 Pontiac cars' chassis and suspensions had been designed for the new engine.
+But GM's Buick division had successfully lobbied corporate management to postpone Pontiac's engine until late 1954 in favor of Buick's release of its new overhead valve (OHV) V8 engine in 1953.

-A pushrod engine with hydraulic lifters, the small-block was available with an optional four-barrel Rochester carburetor, increasing engine output to 180 hp, or 195 hp in the Corvette.
-The short-stroke 3.750 × 3.000 in bore x stroke engine's 4.4 in bore spacing would continue in use for decades.
+An OHV engine with hydraulic lifters, the small-block was available with an optional four-barrel Rochester carburetor, increasing engine output to 180 hp, or 195 hp in the Corvette.
+The short-stroke 3.750 × 3.000 in bore × stroke engine's 4.4 in bore spacing would continue in use for decades.

 Also available in the Bel Air sedan, the basic passenger car version produced 162 hp with a two-barrel carburetor.
-Upgraded to a four-barrel Rochester, dual exhaust "Power Pack" version, the engine was conservatively rated at 180 hp, and with the "Super Power Pack" it was boosted up to the power level of the Corvette.
+Upgraded to a four-barrel Rochester, dual exhaust "Power Pack" version, the engine was conservatively rated at 180 hp, and with the "Super Power Pack," it was boosted up to the power level of the Corvette.

-A shortcoming of the 1955 265 was its lack of any provision for oil filtration built into the block, instead relying on an add-on filter mounted on the thermostat housing, and that was an "option only".
-In spite of its novel green sand foundry construction, the '55 block's lack of adequate oil filtration leaves it typically only desirable to period collectors.
+A shortcoming of the 1955 265 was its lack of any provision for oil filtration built into the block, instead relying on an add-on filter mounted on the thermostat housing, and that was an "option only."
+In spite of its novel green sand foundry construction, the lack of adequate oil filtration leaves it typically only desirable to period collectors.